 - The fruit becomes more juicy and soft.

-- Due to the breakdown of chlorophyll, the outer skin of fruit changes its color.
+- Due to the breakdown of chlorophyll, the outer skin of fruit changes its colour.

 - Tdiffersiffer, i.e it changes from sour to sweet.

-- Aroma is emitted from a ripe fruit.
+- The aroma is emitted from ripe fruit.

 Chemical Changes Involving Inorganic Compounds